-In the last 5 years there has been a steady increase in demand for qualified coaches.
-For many, it is now the norm to use a coach to set goals and create action steps to achieve them.
+In the past few years there’s been a steady increase in demand, across all ages and backgrounds, for certified coaches.
+As a result, it’s become the norm to use a coach to set goals and create action steps to achieve them.
+The increased recognition of the value of coaching has led to a larger number of pathways to practice coaching.

 6 Coaching Career Options